Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral points

 \section{Semi-integral points}

-In this section we introduce and gather useful information on semi-integral points.
-We define both Campana and Darmon points at the local, global and adelic levels, introducing analogues of both weak and strong approximation as well as the Hasse principle in the semi-integral setting.
+In this section we introduce and gather information on semi-integral points.
+We define both Campana and Darmon points at the local, global and adelic levels, introducing both weak and strong approximation as well as the Hasse principle in the semi-integral setting.